florimondmanca/hello-unasync/README.md

 But because we install from a source distribution, that mapping can't be performed any more, and passing `--cov=src` to `coverage.py` won't work.
 This is because `coverage.py` now runs files from the actual location of the installed package (e.g. `venv/lib/python3.8/site-packages/hello-unasync`) instead of files from the source tree.

 To resolve this problem, the location of the installed package is passed as an extra `--cov` option by `scripts/test`.

+### Alternatives

+This repository builds the `sync` version of the package at build-time, but this is not the only approach.

+[python-trio/hip#149](https://github.com/python-trio/hip/issues/149) suggests at least two other options:

+- Compile the `sync` version before every commit, and commit it to source control.
+- Compile the `sync` version at import-time.

 ## License